chinchalinchin/elara/src/source/02_research/00_palindromes/03_appendix.rst

     s ∈ L → (∀ i ∈ N:sub:`l(s)`: 𝔞:sub:`i` ≠ σ )

 Therefore, *α* does not contain any Delimiter Characters (*σ*).
 By Definition 2.4.1, *Δ(s)* counts the number of Delimiter Characters (*σ*) in a String *s*.
 Since *α* contains no Delimiter Characters, the delimiter count of *α* must be 0.
 Therefore, *Δ(α) = 0*. ∎

-Theorem 2.4.5:

-The proof is correct, but the explanation in the second paragraph could be improved.
-Instead of saying "Either each ⲁ:sub:i... is a Delimiter or it is a non-Delimiter," it would be clearer to say "Each character in Z is either a delimiter or part of a word in W:sub:ζ."
-Revised Theorem 2.4.5 proof:

-Assume ζ ∈ C:sub:L. Let Ζ be the Character-level representation of ζ,

-1. **Z** = { (1, ⲁ:sub:`1`), (2, ⲁ:sub:`2`), ..., (l(ζ), ⲁ:sub:`l(ζ)`) }
-Each character in Z is either a delimiter or part of a word in W:sub:ζ.

-By Definition 2.4.1, the number of Delimiter Characters in ζ is Δ(ζ).

-By Axiom W.1 (Discovery Axiom), words in L do not contain Delimiters.
-By Definition 2.1.3, the words in W:sub:ζ are obtained by splitting ζ  at the Delimiters.
-Therefore, the total number of non-Delimiter characters in ζ is the sum of the lengths of the words in W*:sub:ζ, which is Σ:sub:(i, α) ∈ W_ζ l(α).

-Since every Character in ζ is either a Delimiter or part of a Word (and not both), the total number of Characters in ζ is the sum of the number of delimiters and the number of characters in words.
-By Definition 1.1.3, the total number of non-Empty characters in ζ is l(ζ).
-Therefore, the number of non-Empty Characters in ζ is equal to the number of Delimiters plus the sum of the lengths of the words in W*:sub:ζ.

-2. ∀ ζ ∈ C:sub:`L`: l(ζ) = Δ(ζ) + Σ:sub:`(i, α) ∈ W_ζ` l(α) ∎

 **Theorem A.4.5** ∀ ζ ∈ C:sub:`L`: l(ζ) = Δ(ζ) + Σ:sub:`i = 1`:sup:`Λ(ζ)` l(ζ{I})